To those of you already using social media holidays in your social media marketing plan, we salute you!

-In fact, you could even consider organizing a relevant contest and invite participants to share a picture of their uncluttered desk together with the #CleanOffYourDeskDay hashtag.
+In fact, you could even consider organizing a relevant contest and inviting participants to share a picture of their uncluttered desk with the #CleanOffYourDeskDay hashtag.

 Example: Found Bristol

-It might be with a funny GIF, like the one posted by Found Bristol, or a catchphrase.
+You might use a funny GIF, like the one posted by Found Bristol, or a catchphrase.

-Either way, Clean Off Your Desk Day is a must-do, especially if you want to motivate your remote employees to declutter their working space and be more productive.
+Either way, Clean Off Your Desk Day is a must, especially if you want to motivate your remote employees to declutter their working space and be more productive.

 This one is particularly for those in the cookware and food industries.

-On Cheese Lovers Day, give your audience access to special cheese recipes or give them a gift card they can use to buy delicious cheese from a company of your choice.
+On Cheese Lovers’ Day, give your audience access to special cheese recipes or run a contest giving them an opportunity to win gift cards they can use to buy delicious cheese from a company of your choice.